Almost a year ago, Dr. Ron Walls, an emergency room doctor in Boston opened an email from Dr. Richard Zane, a colleague in Colorado.

 ROBIN YOUNG, HOST:

-Well, we want to take a few minutes now to look at lessons learned on the front lines on the home front.
-The six major trauma hospitals in the Boston area that handled hundreds of patients after the Boston bombing, are preparing a report to deliver to the American College of Surgeons in October.
-But for some of them, the learning curve began in Aurora, Colorado.
+Well, we want to take a few minutes now to look at lessons learned on the front lines on the homefront.
+The six major trauma hospitals in the Boston area that handled hundreds of patients after the Boston bombing are preparing a report to deliver to the American College of Surgeons, in October.
+But for some of them, the learning curve began in Aurora, Colo.
 Let's explain.

-UNIDENTIFIED WOMAN: Team Six, we've got another person outside shot in the leg, a female.
-I got people running out of the theater that are shot (unintelligible).
+UNIDENTIFIED DISPATCHER: Team 6, we've got another person outside shot in the leg, a female.
+I've got people running out of the theater that are shot - in Room 9...

-UNIDENTIFIED MAN: Metro 10, Lincoln 25, do I have permission to start taking some of these victims via car?
-I got a whole bunch of people shot out here and no rescue.
+UNIDENTIFIED POLICE OFFICER #1: Metro 10, Lincoln 25.
+Do I have permission to start taking some of these victims via car?
+I've got a whole bunch of people shot out here and no rescue.

-Yes, load them up, get them in cars, get them out of here.
+UNIDENTIFIED POLICE OFFICER #2: Yes.
+Load them up - get them in cars and get them out of here!

 YOUNG: Dr. Zane, what was your thinking when you sent those emails with those hard-to-listen-to 911 calls to Dr. Walls?

-ZANE: When we had this experience, which is completely life-changing for everybody that possible could ever be involved, after the dust had settled, and we'd done lots of analysis, I thought we need to share this.
-We need to show it to other people because they're going to learn from this.
+ZANE: When we had this experience - which is completely life-changing for everybody that possibly could ever be involved - after the dust had settled and we'd done lots of analysis, I thought, we need to share this; we need to show it to other people because they're going to learn from this.
 So I sent it to Ron.

 YOUNG: What did you learn?